SIDN/ietf-epp-restful-json/src/draft-restful-epp-json.md

 # Conversion Rules

-A XML element may use one of 7 possible forms, the sections below describe how these forms MUST be translated to valid JSON.
+A XML element may exist in one of 7 distinct forms, the sections below describe how these forms MUST be translated to valid JSON.

 1. Empty
 2. Pure text content